nyomen/ollama-mcp-bridge/README.md

 # Install dependencies using uv
 uv sync

-# Start Ollama (if not already running)
-ollama serve

 # Run the bridge
 python main.py
 ```

 ## How It Works

-1. **Startup**: All MCP servers defined in the configuration are loaded and connected
+1. **Startup**: Ollama server and all MCP servers defined in the configuration are loaded and connected
 2. **Tool Collection**: Tools from all servers are collected and made available to Ollama
 3. **Query Processing**: When a query is received:
    - The query is sent to Ollama with all available tools
    - If Ollama decides to use tools, those calls are executed via the appropriate MCP servers
    - Tool responses are fed back to Ollama
-   - The final response (with tool results integrated) is returned to the client
+   - The final response is like Ollama would send it back
+   - all none /api/chat calls are direclty passed to ollama
 4. **Logging**: All operations are logged using loguru for debugging and monitoring

 ## Configuration